Quick Summary of The Devil Is a Part-Timer Episode 2

-In The Devil is a Part-Timer episode 2, "The Hero Stays at the Devil's Castle for Work Reasons," Emi Yusa, the hero Emilia from Ente Isla, confronts Sadao Maou with her blade.
-But since it's a dime-store blade, the threat doesn't carry the impact she intended.
+In The Devil is a Part-Timer episode 2, “The Hero Stays at the Devil’s Castle for Work Reasons,” Emi Yusa, the hero Emilia from Ente Isla, confronts Sadao Maou with her blade.
+But since it’s a dime-store blade, the threat doesn’t carry the impact she intended.
 After surveilling him and his loyal sidekick Shirou Ashiya, she demands a clandestine meeting with Sadao.
-She simply can't believe he's a diligent fast food employee who doesn't intend to slaughter his co-workers!
-Magical shots interrupt their meeting, and they're forced to flee together.
-Who was shooting at magical bullets at Sadao -- and at Emi?
+She simply can’t believe he’s a diligent fast food employee who doesn’t intend to slaughter his co-workers!
+They decide to flee when magical weapons-fire interrupted their meeting, and they decide to flee together.
+Who was shooting at magical bullets at Sadao — and at Emi?
 Why does she follow him home after their retreat?
 And once there, what shocking favor does she ask for?

 Note: This post may include spoilers, so be cautious.

 3 Favorite Moments in The Devil Is a Part-Timer Episode 2

 100-yen store knife notwithstanding, Emi was serious about executing her mission — and Sadao!
 Capture from the Hulu stream.

 It’s a tense moment.
 Emilia the hero, having chased Satan through the inter-dimensional gate, has finally tracked him down — as he rides his trusty bicycle Dullahan home from his job at McRonalds.
 As she tells him of her resolve to slay him, she draws her blade.
 The music is very dramatic; her expression is focused and determined.
 Until Sadao points out that the tiny blade is from a “crappy 100 yen store downtown” (3:04).
 The music even stops!